 Another example is how your work environment can affect your weight.
 If your job requires sitting for long hours or taking clients out to eat for meetings, you have a higher probability of gaining weight.
 However, if it involves a lot of walking around, say if you are a door-to-door salesperson, you could lose weight faster and be fit.

-Other factors that affect your weight include pregnancy, race, medical conditions, hydration, among many others.
+Other factors that affect your weight include pregnancy, race, medical conditions, and hydration, among many others.

 As you can see above, many factors affect weight besides diet, and they could be the reason why your weight gain or weight loss efforts through dieting could be failing.
 In case you have been dieting and exercising and still not getting your desired results, learning to identify which of these other factors could be affecting your weight would do you a lot of good.
 You can then try a better weight loss or weight gain plan that targets it or seek help from a professional.